Habits and Routines

 How to Break Bad Habits

-- Example: If you tend to snack mindlessly when stressed, recognize that stress is your trigger.
+Example: If you snack when stressed, the trigger is stress—not hunger.

 Conclusion